Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Reasons Your Newfoundland Is Being Aggressive

-Figuring out the source of the aggression is an important step, but the next crucial step is figuring out what to do next, and we’ll look at what you should do to help your dog and avoid being hurt in the process.
+Figuring out the source of the fearfulness or aggression is an important step, but the next crucial step is figuring out what to do next, and we’ll look at what you should do to help your dog and avoid being hurt in the process.
+Do not hesitate to reach out to a vet if this behaviour is sudden, as it may indicate underlying illness or pain.
+Many cases may also benefit from the help of a behaviorist if an underlying health issue has been ruled out.

 Protectiveness

-Newfoundlands are known to be incredibly protective of their families, so if your dog feels you are under threat from another person or dog, they might show aggression to the source of the danger to keep you safe.
-If the threat doesn’t retreat, they might attack.
+Newfoundlands are known to be incredibly protective of their families, so if your dog feels you are under threat from another person or dog, they may act defensively to protect you.

 Fear

-Fear can quickly become aggressive; when animals are frightened of something, their instinct is to get away from it, known as the flight response.
+Fear can quickly turn into defensive aggression.
+When animals are frightened of something, their instinct is to get away from it, known as the flight response.
 If they cannot do that, they will defend themselves.

 You might notice this if your Newfie is a rescue, has been neglected or abused, has been traumatized by a specific event, or has been improperly socialized.
 Getting information about your dog’s past from where you adopted them could be helpful, but rescued pets sometimes come with unknown histories.